dmd-program/dmd-100/topics/digital_multimedia_design.md

 ## Portfolios

-By the end of the program, you will have developed a portfolio that showcases your creative interest areas, completed projects, and
+Developing a creative digital portfolio of work that showcases your interest areas and capabilities will become an essential component for professional development.